fortran-lang/fortran-lang.org/source/learn/quickstart/organising_code.md

 end program run_fcn
 ```

-{% include tip.html content="It is good programming practice for functions not to modify their arguments---that is, all function arguments should be `intent(in)`.
+>It is good programming practice for functions not to modify their arguments---that is, all function arguments should be `intent(in)`.
-Such functions are known as `pure` functions.
+>Such functions are known as `pure` functions.
-Use subroutines if your procedure needs to modify its arguments." %}
+>Use subroutines if your procedure needs to modify its arguments.

 ## Modules